ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 _From left to right (2021---2022): view from my condo when I was working from home in McKinley Hill, the Brandenburg gate during the ExplosionAI meet-up at Berlin, my mechanical keyboard._
 {: style="text-align: center;"}

-At AI2, I was fortunate to be mentored by Pradeep & Yanai and to collaborate on several projects with Yizhong.
+At AI2, I was fortunate to be mentored by Pradeep and to collaborate on several projects with Yizhong.
-My experience at AI2 shaped my research interests and solidified what type of researcher I want to be: competent and kind.
+My experience at AI2 shaped my research interests and solidified what **type of researcher I want to be: competent, steadfast, and kind.**
 I still remember when we were unable to submit our first project in time for a conference due to unexpected results, yet they remained supportive as we went back to the drawing board.
 Later, they (together with Nathan) trusted me to deliver the preference scaling aspect of the [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/olmo) project, which was something I was proud to accomplish last year.
-Even after working on spaCy previously, I still felt like an outsider in the NLP research community, but they made me feel welcome!
+Even after working on spaCy previously, I still felt like an outsider in the NLP research community, but they made me feel welcome![^1]
 Those small gestures meant a lot&mdash;and I hope I can be that person for another fledgling researcher in the future.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/library.png" width="220" style="border: 2px solid black; margin: 0 5px;">